 The Smith River estuary plays a very important role in the life history of its salmonids.
 Young fish migrate to the estuary from the fresh water tributaries of the Smith from higher elevations in the watershed.
-The estuary is a biologically rich environment, where the river reaches salt water creating a mix called “brackish” water.
-In this environment, their bodies adapt to salt water and they learn to consume new sources of food and to avoid a new set of predators.
+A biologically rich environment, the estuary is where the river reaches salt water creating a mix called “brackish” water.
+In this environment, young fish adapt to salt water and they learn to consume new sources of food and to avoid a new set of predators.
 This major change causes young salmon to become less active and more vulnerable to predators such as birds and larger fish.

 To survive, young salmon must find places to hide and feed.
 Ocean-bound young salmon may spend days or months in estuaries and near shore waters as they adjust to saltwater and grow, getting ready for an ocean journey.
 The estuary provides habitat year round for steelhead and is particularly important in summer and fall seasons when the river headwaters and tributaries typically have low stream flows and higher water temperatures that may limit the carrying capacity for larger fish.

-In general, current restoration on the lower Smith is focused on increasing the tidal influence in sloughs and creeks, improving circulation and water quality, enlarge the salt-fresh water interface, enhancing riparian vegetation including removal of exotic plant populations, reconnecting existing off-channel wetlands to tidal waters to decrease stranding, removing barriers to fish passage, and creating additional foraging grounds for rearing salmonids.
+In general, restoration on the lower Smith is focused on enhancing riparian habitat including removal of exotic plant populations, reconnecting existing off-channel wetlands to tidal waters to decrease stranding, removing barriers to fish passage, and creating additional foraging habitat for rearing salmonids.

 Yontocket Slough Salmonid Access & Habitat Enhancement